cloudflare/workers-rs/worker-build/README.md

 On the first run worker-build downloads the pinned Emscripten SDK release into its cache directory (`~/.cache/worker-build/emsdk-<version>`) and applies the patches under `worker-build/patches/emscripten/` to the frontend.
-These are backports the Rust link depends on that the pinned release does not yet contain, taken from the current heads of the upstream pull requests: marker-based `-sWASM_BINDGEN` (emscripten-core/emscripten#27208, released in 6.0.10), `emscripten_epoll_add_listener` readiness callbacks and timeout keepalive release (#27547, #27720), hostname resolution under `-sNODERAWSOCKETS` (#27693, #27742) and pending socket errors surfacing from `recv` (#27724); each is removed as the pin moves past it.
+These are the Emscripten changes Tokio's host-driven event loop depends on that are not yet released: `emscripten_epoll_add_listener` readiness callbacks (emscripten-core/emscripten#27547) and `emscripten_dns_lookup_async` (#27742), as carried by the `guybedford/emscripten` tag `6.0.10-cf.emscripten` (the 6.0.10 release plus those two pull requests).
+Each is removed as the pin moves past it.
+A Worker that does not use Tokio needs nothing from them; the patched frontend is a superset of the release.
 Installing needs `python3` on `PATH`; the SDK ships its own LLVM, Binaryen and Node.